 - Abnormal exhaust such as white smoke

-When one or more of these signs occur, start with taking a sample from your fuel tank and let your equipment sit overnight.
-If there’s water in the sample, it will separate to the bottom.
-If the sample confirms there is water in the fuel, work with your fuel provider to pump the tank out and ensure all the water is removed.
-Keep in mind, it’s better to pump out too much than not enough to ensure the water is removed.
+When one or more of these signs occurs, start by taking a sample from your fuel tank and letting your equipment sit overnight.
+If water is present in the sample, it will separate to the bottom.
+If the sample shows there’s water in the fuel, work with your fuel provider to pump the tank out and ensure all the water is removed.

 Prevent future water contamination

-For more ways to avoid water in your fuel, contact your local Cenex Premium Diesel dealer to establish a regular bulk tank maintenance routine.
+For more ways to avoid getting water in your fuel, contact your LOCAL CENEX PREMIUM DIESEL DEALER to establish a regular bulk tank maintenance routine.